xcore/sc_audio_mixer/README.rst

 Firmware Overview
 =================

-This repo contains audio mixer and example applicaton
+This repo contains audio mixer and example application.

+There is an example application included in this module.

+app_multi_uart_demo - This is a self contained test application for testing the mixer.
+It passes sin waves into the mixer.

+The primary module is module_audio_mixer.
+This contains the audio mixer module and provides mixing functionality along with an API for using it.

-Known Issues
+Issues
 ============

 * None